nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

   <tr>
     <td align="center">6</td>
     <td><code>Discontinued Date</code></td>
     <td>The date the medication item was discontinued.
-This should be the date the clinician has entered as the discontinued date if available, otherwise the system date of the discontinue action.</td>
+This should be the date the clinician has entered as the discontinuation date if available, otherwise the system date of the discontinuation action.</td>
     <td><code>dd-Mmm-yyyy</code></td>
   </tr>
   <tr>
     <td align="center">7</td>
-    <td><code>Discontinued Reason</code></td>
+    <td><code>Discontinuation Reason</code></td>
     <td>The coded reason for the ending of the medication returned as its text description and/or free text narrative as available.</td>
     <td><code>free-text</code></td>
   </tr>